Ryan O'Dwyer: Personal life

-O'Dwyer is married to Clíodhna, with whom he has two children, Oisín and Caragh.
+O'Dwyer is married to Clíodhna, with whom he has two children.

 In October 2015, he was the victim of a serious assault while in Birmingham, sustaining a fractured skull, broken jaw, and brain hemorrhage.
 He later spoke publicly about the emotional and psychological impact of the incident, describing a period of increased irritability and difficulty in his personal relationships, particularly with his then-fiancée.
 Support from his family, the Dublin GAA medical team, and psychologist Chris Thompson played a key role in his recovery.

 In April 2024, O'Dwyer was involved in a traffic accident near Newlands Cross in Dublin, during which he was reportedly accompanied by his children.
 Outside of sport, he works as a school teacher.